Hypertension, often referred to as “high blood pressure”, is the abnormally high blood pressure of the arteries.

 - Age of applicant (people under 30 years old with hypertension are scrutinized very closely since high blood pressure for people under 30 is rare).

-- Date that the high blood pressure was diagnosed (2 years of readings are often needed to get a standard rating).
+- The date that the high blood pressure was diagnosed (2 years of readings are often needed to get a standard rating).

 - The type of hypertension (primary or secondary, with primary being less dangerous).